-

 By connecting with people we may have false assumptions about, students realise that these people are more than just stereotypes, they are our neighbours and we are all connected.

-NB Students must participate in A Most Liveable City Walk and an Empathy Workshop prior to this session.
+NB Students must participate in The City Walk and an Empathy Workshop prior to this session.
+Pricing for this session depends on the number of sessions booked in a single day.

 Empathy Workshops Also Available In Your School